sluongng/dingbot/README.md

 ## To Do

-- Unit Test
+- [ ] Unit Tests
-- Example / Guide
+- [ ] Examples / Usages
+- [ ] Refactor to https://github.com/dghubble/sling to increase code readability

 ## Contribution